Scrambling Transition in a Radiative Random Unitary Circuit

 It is fruitful to compare the observed transition with the MIPT in monitored RUCs \cite{skinner_measurement-induced_2019,li_measurement-driven_2019,bao_theory_2020,jian_measurement-induced_2020}.
-In this setting, there is also a phase transition in the dynamics of quantum information: for small measurement rates below a threshold there is a finite capacity for Alice to transmit quantum information through the system, while above the theshold measurements are capable of destroying Alice's information \cite{choi_quantum_2020,gullans_dynamical_2020}.
+In this setting, there is also a phase transition in the dynamics of quantum information: for small measurement rates below a threshold there is a finite capacity for Alice to transmit quantum information through the system, while above the threshold measurements are capable of destroying Alice's information \cite{choi_quantum_2020,gullans_dynamical_2020}.
 However, unlike the MIPT, the transition discussed in the present work requires no mid-circuit measurements and therefore does not suffer from a postselection problem.
 As a result, our transition does not face the same \textit{fundamental} barriers to experimental observation as the MIPT in monitored RUCs.
-Substantial effort has been devoted to the analysis and implementation of various experimental protocols for measuring OTOCs, utilizing Loschmidt echos \cite{swingle_measuring_2016,li_measuring_2017,garttner_measuring_2017,braumuller_probing_2022,harris_benchmarking_2022}, interferometry \cite{yao_interferometric_2016,mi_information_2021}, quantum teleportation \cite{yoshida_disentangling_2019,landsman_verified_2019}, and random measurements \cite{vermersch_probing_2019,joshi_quantum_2020,mcginley_quantifying_2022}.
-In addition to the various experimental obstacles already present in these previous works, our model additionally requires a large number of ancillary qubits to simulate radiation processes.
-So long as these ancillas can be well-protected from decoherence during the bulk system's evolution, the transition presented here can be observed on modern near-term devices with minimal modification to the scrambling protocols already investigated.